MicrosoftDocs/well-architected/well-architected/reliability/tradeoffs.md

 :::image type="icon" source="../_images/trade-off.svg"::: **Security control bypass.** The Security pillar recommends that all controls remain active in both normal and stressed systems.

-- When a workload is experiencing a reliability event that's being addressed under active incident response, urgency might create inappropriate pressure for workload teams to bypass security controls that are optimized for routine access.
+- When a workload is experiencing a reliability event that's being addressed under active incident response, urgency might create pressure for workload teams to bypass security controls that are optimized for routine access.

-- Troubleshooting activities could cause the team to temporary disable security protocols, leaving an already stressed system potentially exposed to additional security risks.
+- Troubleshooting activities can cause the team to temporary disable security protocols, leaving an already stressed system potentially exposed to additional security risks.
 There's also a risk that the security protocols won't be reestablished promptly.

 - Granular implementations of security controls, like role-based access control assignments or firewall rules, introduce configuration complexity and sensitivity, increasing the chance for misconfiguration.
 Mitigating this potential liability by using broad rules erodes all three Zero Trust architecture principles.